mgeeky/Stracciatella/README.md

 ## Cobalt Strike support

 Stracciatella comes with Aggressor script that when loaded exposes `stracciatella` command in the Beacon console.
-The usage is pretty much similar to `powerpick` (with support for `powershell-import`ed scripts.
+The usage is pretty much similar to `powerpick` (with support for `powershell-import`ed scripts).
 The input parameter will be xored with a random key.
 The advantage over `powerpick` is that the Stracciatella does not patch _AMSI.dll_ in the way like Powerpick does (_AmsiScanBuffer_ patch), thus potentially generating less forensic noise as seen by EDRs looking for in-memory patches.
 Also, Stracciatella will eventually be able to stabily bypass _Constrained Language Mode_ which is currently not possible using `powerpick`.:

 ```
 beacon> powershell-import PowerView.ps1